bjmyers/prtp/docs/flatcomp.rst

 * Detectors
 * Gratings

 All Flat Component descend from this class.
-Though they can be initialized, they lack a trace function, and therefore cannot be used in Instrument objects.
+Though the FlatComponent superclass can be initialized, these objects lack a trace function, and therefore cannot be used in Instrument objects.
 The following sections describe functions and parameters that are shared by all Flat Components.

 Creating a Flat Component
 ---------------------------